We’ve put together a group of FAQs to help you solve your jewelry dilemmas. Can’t find an answer here? Feel free to contact us or stop in our store.

 Do you have financing options?

 We do.
-Through Wells Fargo, we are able to offer one year, no interest financing.
-The application process is very short and very quick with most responses being returned within 15 minutes of the application.
+Through Wells Fargo, we are able to offer special financing for one year with approved credit.
+The application process is very short and very quick.
 Please note the payment plan does require regular monthly payments.

 What is my birthstone?